hanjinliu/tabulous/rst/main/integrate_custom_widgets.rst

 Every table has a side area that can be used to add table-specific widgets or show table-specific information.

-Custom Qt widgets or ``magicgui`` widgets can be added to the side area using :meth:`add_side_widget` method.
+Custom Qt widgets or :mod:`magicgui` widgets can be added to the side area using :meth:`add_side_widget` method.

 .. code-block:: python